-“Budget Promises: Beyond Parliament” is an online platform that tracks the government’s efficacy in implementing its annual budget promises.
+“Budget Promises: Beyond Parliament” is a pioneering online platform that tracks the government’s record in delivering on its annual budget promises.

 Budget promises, along with other parts of the Speech, are widely reported and remain the focus of public discussion on the government budget.
 However, after the Budget Speech, the public is not informed about revisions made to the promises, nor about whether the promises are actually kept.

 This lack of transparency on public finance expenditure enables the Government, particularly in Budget Speech, to make “grand promises”to the public that: 1) are not sensibly formulated; 2) the government is not held accountable to; and 3) are ultimately not executed.

 Thus, tracking the budget promises can increase transparency about the Government’s delivery on the promises and thereby increase its accountability to the public.

 1. Improve the visibility of the promises and the government’s execution of them; and

 2. Encourage public debate and discussion on the above.

 To this end, the platformtracks a large subset of budget promises and seeks the to answer two basic questions about them: is the Government doing what they are saying? and Is the Government saying what they are doing?

 The platform tracks expenditure proposals, or ‘promises’, in the Budget Speech with an allocation of over LKR 1 billion (these proposals can be found in Annexure 2 of the Budget Speech).
 In the 2017 Budget Speech, there were 37 such proposals.
 The total value of these proposals was LKR 116.9 billion, which is over 80% of the total value of new expenditure proposals in the 2017 Budget Speech.

 The platform then assesses each of these proposals, or ‘promises’, using two indicators: Openness and Progress.